OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 When testing an application that has to accept other methods, e.g. a RESTful Web Service, test it thoroughly to make sure that all endpoints accept only the methods that they require.

+Audit Guideline for HTTP PUT method enabled
+1) Capture the base request of the vulnerable website with a personal proxy and leverage that request via the proxy's resend functionality.
+2) Change the request method to PUT and set the path along the shell as follow and send the request to the application server.
+`/test/shell.php` for PHP based server or `/test/shell.jsp ` for JAVA based server or `/test/shell.aspx` for asp.net based server
+3) Observe the response if the server response with 201 Created response.
+Then the application is vulnerable.
+4) Run the command on remote application server.

+Note- If the HTTP PUT method is not allowed on base URL or request, try uploading on a different directory in the application.

 ### Testing for Access Control Bypass

 Find a page to visit that has a security constraint such that a GET request would normally force a 302 redirect to a log in page or force a log in directly.
 Issue requests using various methods such as HEAD, POST, PUT etc. as well as arbitrarily made up methods such as BILBAO, FOOBAR, CATS, etc. If the web application responds with a `HTTP/1.1 200 OK` that is not a log in page, it may be possible to bypass authentication or authorization.
 The following example uses [Nmap's `ncat`](https://nmap.org/ncat/).